MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 It turns out, RL is very important for DeepSeek's state of the art LLMs:
 <img src="./img/deepseek-r1_AIME_over_steps.png" style="width: auto; height: 375px"/>

-This image shows the capability improvement of DeepSeek's R1 model on the [AIME benchmark](https://artofproblemsolving.com/wiki/index.php/2024_AIME_I_Problems) during the progression of training. **Most interestingly, this graph isn't showing pretraining progression, but RL post-training progression and impact.** This graph indicates that DeepSeek-R1 became very good at discovering solutions to even complex math problems through RL's guided self-optimization.
+This image shows the capability improvement of DeepSeek's R1 model on the [AIME benchmark](https://artofproblemsolving.com/wiki/index.php/2024_AIME_I_Problems) during the progression of training. **Most interestingly, this graph isn't showing pretraining progression, but the RL post-training progression and impact.** This graph indicates that DeepSeek-R1 became very good at discovering solutions to even complex math problems through RL's guided self-optimization.

 Moreover, we see that the model does something we theorized above on its own account: The longer the RL post-training progresses, the more DeepSeek-R1 sees itself inclinded to spread out its solution across the token sequence, making the individual token reasoning tasks easier for the model. **This effect emerges by itself:**

 <img src="./img/deepseek-r1_avg_response_len.png" style="width: auto; height: 375px"/>

-Furthermore, the paper also lays out *why* this effect happens on its own:
+Furthermore, the paper also lays out *why* this effect happens on its own.

 The model has learnt that it is better for accuracy (you can call it reward, too) to try and apply different perspectives with the solution, i.e. retrace, reframe, backtrack.
 It is this behavior that emerges as the cause for increased token usage in the response: